pratibhasingh47/tic_tac_toe/README.md

-Everybody in once in there life has played Tic-Tac-Toe.
+Everybody once in there life has played Tic-Tac-Toe.
 This mini-project involve many useful concept of javascript about how the user interact with website also it increses the understanding of more design concept and developed logical thinking.
 I hope you enjoy playing this game.